richsoni/www-richsoni.com/_songs/peggy-will-you-ever-know-my-name.md

 composed_at: 2015-11-07
 ---

-peggy will you ever know my name peggy will you ever know my name i learned yours from the coffee cup that your holdin in your hand
+Peggy will you ever know my name
+Peggy will you ever know my name
+I learned yours from the coffee cup in your hand

-peggy will you ever play with me peggy will you ever play with me you stick my bubble gum in mind come play with me
+Peggy will you ever play with me
+Peggy will you ever play with me
+You stick my bubble gum in mind come play with me

-peggy will you ride the ferris wheel peggy will you ride the ferris wheel goes nowhere, but the ride is such a thrill
+Peggy will you ride the Ferris Wheel
+Peggy will you ride the Ferris Wheel
+Goes nowhere, but the ride is such a thrill

----

-peggy will you ever make me cry peggy will you ever make me cry whats the point of livin if you aint willin to even try
+Peggy will you ever make me cry
+Peggy will you ever make me cry
+Whats the point of livin' if you aint willin' to even try

-peggy will you settle down with me peggy will you settle down with me where are you runnin to everything is all the same
+Peggy will you settle down with me
+Peggy will you settle down with me
+Where are you runnin' to everything is all the same